UPPMAX/programming_formalisms/docs/optimisation/misconceptions.md

     - Do not use for-loops!
     - Unroll your for-loops!

-    Or in code, this is bad:
+    Or in code, this is 'bad':

     ```python
     my_values = get_values()